microsoft/azure-pipelines-tasks/docs/taskinputvalidation.md

 - `isUrl(value: string)` - true if value is of valid URL, allows ftp urls as well
 - `isIpV4Address(value: string)` - true if value is a valid IPV4 address
 - `isEmail(value: string)` - true if value is of email format
-- `isEmpty(value: string)` - true if value is empty
 - `isInRange(value: string, min: number, max: number)` - true if value is <= max and >= min
-- `isSha1(value: string)` - true if value is a valid sha1 hash
+- `isSha1(value: string)` - true if value is a valid sha1 hash, git short-hand sha1 is not considered valid
-- `isWinUsername(value: string)` - true if value is of samAccountName or userPrincipalName format
+- `isWindowsUsername(value: string)` - true if value is of samAccountName or userPrincipalName format
 - `isLowerCase(value: string)` - true if value is all lower case
 - `isUpperCase(value: string)` - true if value is all upper case
 - `isMinlength(value: string, min: number)` - true if length is greater than or equal to number
 - `isMaxlength(value: string, max: number)` - true if length is less than or equal to number
-- `isPath(value: string)`- true if value has valid windows NTFS path characters
+- `isWindowsPath(value: string)`- true if value has valid Windows NTFS path characters
 - `isMatch(value: string, regEx: string, regExOptions: string)` - true if value matches the regex
     - Since validation could be performed on C# and javascript, this is how we can achieve that:
         - We would be using `ECMAScript` for C# [regex options](https://msdn.microsoft.com/en-us/library/system.text.regularexpressions.regexoptions(v=vs.110).aspx)